AICatgirls/aichatgirls/README.md

 8/4/2023 - Added a `/remove <string>` command to remove a string from the bot's memory.

 ## Install
+Looks like you'll need python 3.11 or 3.12

 1. `git clone https://github.com/AICatgirls/aichatgirls.git`
 2. In the aichatgirls folder (`cd aichatgirls`), run `pip install -r .\requirements.txt`
 3. You will need to create a discord bot